eskotmorko/EDEN---Enhanced-Dispatch-for-Efficient-Neurointervention/README.md

 # EDEN---Enhanced-Dispatch-for-Efficient-Neurointervention
-Project for route length calculation
+## Ambulance and Helicopter Route Length Calculation

-This is a project for calculating ambulance and helicopter travel times in Finland.
-The code scripts provided is only for educational and research use.
+This project is designed for calculating ambulance and helicopter travel times in Finland.

+The code was developed for a specific research purpose and therefore contains:

+hardcoded constant values
+references to specific input datasets assumptions related to the Finnish emergency response system

+Because of this, the project is not intended to be a universal routing framework.
+However, the code can be modified and adapted for other purposes with additional development.

+The code comments and variable names have been translated into English to improve readability and accessibility.

+## Usage

+This project is intended for:

+  educational use
+  academic research
+  non-commercial purposes only

 Commercial use of the code is prohibited.

-The code is build solely on one purpose only and therefore contains lots of constant values and pointers to spesific input data.
-The code is not meant to be universal, but with some coding of you own it can be recode for your own purposes.
-Comments of the code and variables are translated to english.
-With comments I tried to make the code more readable.
-If you have any questions or want to comment on the code somehow, feel free to ask me via mail.
+Notes

+The implementation is purpose-built and may require:

+custom input data
+preprocessing steps
+modification of file paths and constants
+Questions and Feedback

+If you have questions, suggestions, or comments regarding the project, feel free to open an issue or leave a comment.